digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/equity-extension.rst

 How do I transfer or trade an Equity?
 =====================================

-When you have created a holding on an Equity instrument this can be transfered to another party.
+When you have created a holding on an Equity instrument this can be transferred to another party.
 This is described in the :doc:`Getting Started: Transfer <../getting-started/transfer>` tutorial.

 In order to trade an Equity (transfer it in exchange for cash) you can also initiate a delivery